 Part II in Pavilion A examines issues of heritage at risk alongside archival and digital memory and its reconstruction.
 One installation, Recreated Reality, is focused on the UNESCO world heritage site of Palmyra, Syria, along with related archives of Swiss archaeologist Paul Collart from the collections of the University of Lausanne, who excavated the Sanctuary of Baalshamin in the mid-1950s.
 After the temple of the ‘Lord of Heavens’ was totally destroyed in 2015, the UNIL Collart-Palmyre Project was conceived.
 Today, the Collart-Palmyre archive remains the best source in the world for the preservation of this heritage.
 The other installation in Pavilion A takes us into the famous cathedral of Notre-Dame de Paris to experience the new modes of knowledge-making being opened up through its historically-informed digital reconstruction by the computer game company Ubisoft.

 The 21 installations in Deep Fakes: Art and Its Double re-present seminal objects of pan-Asian art and architecture from China, Cambodia, India, Malaysia, Japan, Sri Lanka, and Thailand.
-The Middle East is represented by important sites in Egypt and Syria.
+The Middle East and North Africa is represented by important sites in Egypt, Syria, Libya and Sudan.
 The United States of America and significant European heritage sites in Armenia, Germany and Italy complete an encyclopedic offering made tangible through state-of-the-art imaging and interactive immersion.

 École Polytechnique Fédérale de Lausanne and University of Lausanne